midtown-ai/www/docs/glossary/t.md

 snowing	        ['snow', '##ing']
 ```

- Questions & Answers
-  * Why so many tokenizers?
+/// details | Why so many tokenizers?
+    type:question

     * Language coverage: Languages have vastly different structures and writing systems.
 A tokenizer optimized for English might perform poorly on Chinese or Arabic.
     * Vocabulary size: Tokenizers make different choices about vocabulary size.
 Larger vocabularies can represent more words directly but require more memory and computation.
     * Training data: Tokenizers are often trained on specific corpora that reflect their intended use.
 A tokenizer trained on scientific papers will develop different tokens than one trained on social media posts.
     * Model architecture requirements: Some models work better with certain tokenization schemes.
 For example, byte-pair encoding (BPE) works well for transformer models, while character-level tokenization might be better for certain RNN architectures.
     * Historical development: As NLP has evolved, different researchers and organizations developed their own approaches to tokenization.
 While some standardization might be beneficial, the field has grown organically with multiple competing approaches.
+///

-  * Do tokenizer consider semantic meaning or context when tokenizing words?
+/// details | Do tokenizer consider semantic meaning or context when tokenizing words?
+    type:question

     * No, they operate based on statistical patterns and predefined rules, not meaning.
 So the word "bank" would be tokenized the same way whether it means: (1) A financial institution, (2) The edge of a river, (3) To tilt or turn (as in "the plane banks left")
     * No, the understanding of different meanings happens later in the model's processing through context and attention mechanisms.
 The tokenizer's job is just to convert text into numbers (tokens) that the model can process.
+///

  More at:

   * tiktokenizer app - [https://tiktokenizer.vercel.app/](https://tiktokenizer.vercel.app/)

  See also [T], [BERT Model], [Tokenization]